Experience

 Summer 2017

 At TBR Global I was part of a small team of developers responsible for the creation and maintenance of the organisation's multifaceted, international suite of software tools and applications.
-TBR Global places a lot of worth on their software platform and as a result the development team is highly valued - it was a great experience to be part of a small group of specialists making use of cutting edge technology to act as the the powerhouse of a global enterprise.
+TBR Global places a lot of worth on their software platform and as a result the development team is highly valued - it was a great experience to be part of a small group of specialists making use of cutting edge technology to act as the powerhouse of a global enterprise.

 In addition to being involved with the general upkeep and maintenance of the main systems (requiring good communication and debugging skills, as well as an understanding of version control software, multiple programming languages, full stack software development and excellent self-time management skills) I was allocated a larger software development task.
 TBR Global required a simple web application for drivers to actively record their location in real time - a native app existed, though due to certain network carrier restrictions overseas it did not function properly in some regions.
 Once the driver application was completed, a companion web app was built for clients to track the location of their driver on a map in real time.